Peter Chang (chef): Stability and expansion

 In March 2011, Chang opened Peter Chang's China Grill in Charlottesville, partnering with Gen Lee, a Chinese chef and restaurateur who had met Chang while running a sandwich shop next door to Taste of China.
 Chang and his wife were able to obtain authorization from immigration authorities to work in the United States, and the opening of China Grill marked the end of Chang's saga of short-lived stays in restaurant kitchens.

 Lee and Chang opened Peter Chang China Café in Short Pump, a suburb of Richmond, Virginia in early 2012.
 In 2012, China Café was named by Bon Appétit as one of the 50 Best New Restaurants in America.

 In September 2012, Chang opened Peter Chang Cafe in Williamsburg, Virginia on Richmond Road, near the campus of The College of William and Mary.
 In May 2013, Chang opened Peter Chang's China Cafe in Fredericksburg, Virginia in the Central Park Shopping Center.

 On March 14, 2015, a restaurant bearing his name opened in Arlington, Virginia's, Lee Harrison Shopping Center.
 He also opened a restaurant in Rockville, Maryland in the Town Square Plaza on April 15, 2015.

 On June 5, 2016, Chang opened a new eponymous restaurant in the Scott's Addition Historic District of Richmond.

 The series of restaurants described above, opened since 2010 in partnership with Gen Lee, are now known as "Peter Chang [location]."
 The group's website lists seven locations: Arlington, Charlottesville, Fredericksburg, Short Pump, Virginia Beach, and Williamsburg, Virginia; and Rockville, Maryland.

 In May 2017, Chang opened a new restaurant in Bethesda, Maryland, Q by Peter Chang, at 4500 East-West Highway, with a "grand opening" scheduled for June 2, 2017.

 In March 2018, Chang opened a restaurant in the Stamford Town Center Mall in Stamford, Connecticut.
 He opened it in partnership with Bill Xia, a Connecticut businessman who had suggested Stamford as the location of Chang's first northeastern location.

 In March 2019, Chang opened a new restaurant in Fairfax, Virginia, Mama Chang, featuring recipes by Chang's wife and his mother.
 Mama Chang reportedly welcomed 1,000 diners per day on its opening weekend.
 In May 2019, the Washington Post's restaurant critic, Tom Sietsema, ranked Mama Chang as #1 on his list of the year's 10 best new restaurants in the Washington area.

 In July 2020, Peter and Lisa Chang opened NiHao, in Baltimore.

 In October 2022, Chang opened Chang Chang, in the Dupont Circle neighborhood of Washington, D.C., his first restaurant in the District of Columbia.

+In May 2024, Chang opened a second iteration of NiHao in Arlington, Virginia's Crystal City neighborhood.

+In August 2025, Chang opened Peter Chang Kitchen & Bar in College Park, Maryland.